 About 8 miles downstream (meaning seaward, to the east) from central London, Greenwich is a small borough that looms large across the world.
 Once the seat of British naval power, it is not only home to the Old Royal Observatory, which measures time for our entire planet, but also the Greenwich Meridian, which divides the world into two—you can stand astride it with one foot in either hemisphere.

 Bear in mind that the journey to Greenwich is an event in itself.
 In a rush, you can take the driverless DLR train, but many opt for arriving by boat along the Thames.
 This way, you glide past famous sights on the London skyline—there’s a guaranteed spine chill on passing the Tower—and ever-changing docklands, and there’s usually a chirpy Cock-er-ney navigator enlivening the journey with fun commentary.

 A visit to Greenwich feels like a trip to a rather elegant seaside town—albeit one with more than its fair share of historic sites.
-The grandiose Old Royal Naval Hospital, designed by Sir Christopher Wren, was originally a home for veteran sailors.
+The grandiose Old Royal Naval College, designed by Sir Christopher Wren, was originally a home for veteran sailors.
 Today it’s a popular visitor attraction, with a more glamorous second life as one of the most widely used movie locations in Britain.